 as the Chairperson or member presiding thinks fit.

-19. Disobedience to determinations of the Tribunal
+19. Disobedience to determinations of Tribunal

 (1) RWWA and each steward, racing club, committee and other person affected by a determination of the Tribunal in relation to an appeal shall forthwith comply with any order made or direction given by the Tribunal to that person in respect of the determination and give effect to the determination within the time required by the Tribunal.